farnoodmah/c-exercise-programming-qnx-farnood/cpp_exercise/doc/LinuxIPC-Issues.md

 All the transaction functions of protocols moved to another function and only the initialization remained in the constructor.
 __________________

-### Terminating one of the programs in the middle of file transfer has not effect on the other side [SOLVED FOR SHAREDMEMORY AND MSGQUEUE]
+### Terminating one of the programs in the middle of the file transfer has not effect on the other side [SOLVED]

-If one of the programs get terminated during the file the transaction, the other side would through an exception.
+If one of the programs get terminated during the file transaction, the other side would throw an exception.

 __________________